LINC-BIT/AirCa/README.md

 # AirCa Demo
-Users can select from 5 preset loading inistances, choose an optimization algorithm, and generate a loading plan with one click.
-Results are visualized directly on a 3D aircraft hold layout.
+ThrUsers can select from 5 preset loading inistances, choose an optimization algorithm, and generate a loading plan with one click.
+Results are visualized directly on a 3D aircraft hold layout (Gif below).

 <div align="center">